 Nathaniel Hawthorne’s (1804–1864) ability to weave worlds of plaintive beauty is somewhat at odds with his family background.
-His ancestry, which stems back to the Salem witch trials on 1692, contains a bloody, judgmental history used to dramatic effect in his novels and short stories.
+His ancestry, which stems back to the Salem witch trials of 1692, contains a bloody, judgmental history used to dramatic effect in his novels and short stories.
 For Hawthorne, the sins of the father being passed on through subsequent generations was a haunting image, which he believed shadowed his own family.

 Get updates about Nathaniel Hawthorne and recommended reads from Simon & Schuster.
-Plus, get a FREE eBOOK when you sign up!
+Plus, get a FREE ebook when you sign up!